truecharts/public/charts/stable/tailscale/docs/How-To.md

 ## Prerequisites

 For proper access to your local network (LAN), this chart requires two `sysctl` values set on your TrueNAS or system.
 For TrueNAS SCALE the way to change these values are inside `System` then `Advanced`.
-On that screen you add the following two values
+On that screen you add the following two values:

 - `net.ipv4.ip_forward`
 - `net.ipv4.conf.all.src_valid_mark`